 More recently, I also purchased an 'MP3-player'...a SanDisk "Clip Sport" and later, the "Clip Sport Plus", and populated them with these MP3 files.
 These portable players also have small (one-square-inch) video-screens capable of displaying album cover artwork, if your MP3 files contain such artwork.
 (More on that subject below.)

-"copy" the full URL of the desired video on YouTube, and then "paste" that into the appropriate field at
+the full URL of the desired video on YouTube, and then "paste" that into the appropriate field at

-the converted video down onto your computer.
+the converted video to your computer.

 As a final (optional) step, I use 'ffmpeg' to insure conversion into a final MP3 file of a known (reasonably high) quality-level (bit-rate), using the command pattern:ffmpeg -i "downloaded-file-name.mp3" -acodec libmp3lame -qscale:a 0 "The Artist - The Actual Song Name.mp3"